-FORM 10-Q

-(Mark One)

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the quarterly period ended June 30, 2022

-0 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\\ to \\\\\

-Commission File Number: 001-00395

-(Exact name of registrant as specified in its charter)

-Maryland (State or other jurisdiction of incorporation or organization) 31-0387920 (I.R.S.
-Employer Identification No.)

-864 Spring Street NW Atlanta, GA 30308 (Address of principal executive offices) (Zip Code)

-Registrant's telephone number, including area code: (937) 445-1936

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.01 per share NCR New York Stock Exchange

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\square$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes $\square$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer 🗹

-Non-accelerated filer O

-Accelerated filer 0

-Smaller reporting company $\Box$

-Emerging growth company $\Box$
+FORM 10-Q Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION : 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30, , EXCITATED TO 1994 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to , , Commission File Number: 001-00395 Commission File (value) (1.00) O NCR (Exact r NCR CORPORATION name of registrant as specified in its o charter) Maryland (State or other jurisdiction of incorporation or organization) 31-0387920 (I.R.S.
+Employer Identification No.) (A 864 Spring Street NW Atlanta, GA 30308 ddress of principal executive offices) (Zip Cod le) Registrant's tele ephone number, including area code: (937) 445-1936 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.01 per share NCR New York Stock Exchange 9 1,7 on 13 or 15(d) of the Securities Exchange Act of 1934 during orts), and (2) has been subject to such filing requirements for Data File required to be submitted pursuant to Rule 405 of period that the registrant was required to submit such files). a non-accelerated filer, a smaller reporting company, or an ller reporting company," and "emerging growth company" in Large accelerated filer ☑ Accelerated filer 0 Non-accelerated filer 0 Smaller reporting company \square Emerging growth company \square of